 Jessica Morrison, a previous Marketing Director, had worked for other people for most of her life.
 As a full-time employee Jessica found herself working 50-60 hours a week to benefit the owners she worked for while struggling to reach her goals.
 She decided to leave her native California in search of a better cost of living.
 In her early 40’s, Jessica wasn’t sure if she wanted to start over somewhere while working for somebody else and decided to strike out on her own.
 “You have to have a huge amount of bravery to decide to work for yourself.’
 Jessica recalls the uncertainty of her decision at first.
 “When you have a family and obligations it’s a lot harder than when you are in your early-to-mid 20’s.”

 Jessica did a lot of research looking at the different ways she could become an entrepreneur.
 After interviewing various entrepreneurs, and looking at various business models she decided to become an independent Allstate agent selling insurance.
 In the back of her mind she thought starting a frozen yogurt shop or a wine bar would be her chosen path, but later decided neither would not be a good fit for her lifestyle.
-In today’s market there are diverse ways entrepreneurs can create their own ventures, for example Allstate insurance has a model where exclusive agents and work as independent contractor.
+In today’s market there are diverse ways entrepreneurs can create their own ventures, for example Allstate insurance has a model where exclusive agents can work as independent contractor.
 Jessica, stating that she doesn’t view herself as a very creative person, mentioned that revolutionizing something doesn’t need to be a billion-dollar idea, it really is just about making a company and owning it for yourself.

 Getting her grit, overcoming a series of hurdles in the beginning